A daughter of the '60s feminist revolution asked,

 Petra Johana Hanson

-Petra is a native New Yorker, writer, filmmaker, and accidental pop star in Japan.
-She began writing songs (in Japanese) with her weekend band, Gaijin à Go Go.
-In 2003, the band was signed by Sony Music Japan, and became overnight hit on the international music scene.
-They were featured on NPR’s The World, on Japans' longest running version of The Tonight Show, Fuji TVs' Waratte Itamo, in The Japan Times and the cultural magazine: ブラウンズブックス (translation: Barfout!).
+In 2003, her band was signed by Sony Music Japan and rocketed to fame, becoming an overnight sensation on the global music scene.
+They were soon featured on NPR’s The World, Japan's longest-running version of The Tonight Show, and Fuji TV’s iconic Waratte Itamo, in The Japan Times and the cultural magazine: ブラウンズブックス (translation: Barfout!) and more.
+From indie band to international acclaim, Petra’s rise was as wild and unpredictable as the music she made.

 She also writes for her newsletter, podcast, and live storytelling series The B/sider—a movement to reimagine a meaningful groove in life “after hitting the top forty.”

-Currently tri-coastal, Petra splits her time between San Francisco, Brooklyn, and Costa Rica.
+Currently bi-coastal, Petra splits her time between Brooklyn, and Costa Rica.
 She still performs with her reunited band, most recently at the Bay Area’s landmark Sweetwater Music Hall, and as a headliner at the Live at the Archway festival in DUMBO, Brooklyn.

 Official Selection 2020